Scapegoating – An Insidious Family Pattern of Blame and Shame on a Family Member

 Author: Lynne Namka, Ed.
 D.

-Often an insecure parent will be aggressive with one of the children to vent his own sense of frustration at not doing well in life.
+Often an insecure parent will be hateful with one of the children to vent his own sense of frustration at not doing well in life.
 Aggression in families creates a decrease in self-esteem in the children.
 Aggression, the use of force against another human being, is always present in scapegoating.
 As Elizabeth A. Kaspar says, “The aggressive person is one who tries to dominate others.
 Aggressiveness, too, can take several forms.
 The aggressive person is frequently rude and humiliating (e.g., “What do you mean, you aren’t going to do it?”), or the aggressive person can become self-righteous (e.g., “I am only insisting on this for your own good.”), or she/he can resort to being manipulative (e.g., “If you refuse, what will everyone think of you?”).”

 Bullying is always scapegoating.
 Abuse is always scapegoating.